How Amazon EFS works - Amazon Elastic File System

 This section explains how Amazon EFS Regional and One Zone file systems are mounted to EC2 instances in an Amazon VPC.

-Amazon EFS Regional file systems
+Regional EFS file systems

 The following illustration shows multiple EC2 instances accessing an Amazon EFS file system that is configured for multiple Availability Zones in an AWS Region.

-Amazon EFS One Zone file systems
+One Zone EFS file systems

 The following illustration shows multiple EC2 instances accessing a One Zone file system from different Availability Zones in a single AWS Region.